chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 Follows immediately from Theorem 3.1.3 and Definition 3.1.4. ∎

-Since PP and IP are non-overlapping by Definition 3.1.4 and their union encompasses the entire class of Palindromes by Theorem 3.1.6, these two sets form a partition of the class of Palindromic Sentences.
+Since PP and IP are non-overlapping by Definition 3.1.4 and their union encompasses the entire class of Palindromes by Theorem 3.1.6, these two sets form a partition of the class of Palindromes.
 The following definition and terminology is introduced to help describe this partitioning.

 **Definition 3.1.5: Aspect**